 Next in August 1949 Dalian S.S.
 Co. commenced a Dalian-Shanghai service with what is described variously as a cargo ship and a cargo-passenger ship Dong Feng 2, the rebuilt former China Merchants' N3-type Hsuan Huai, which on 2 November 1948 had been severely damaged by fire in the River Liao near Yingkou (Newchwang) with loss of many lives following an explosion in the cargo of petrol.
-The 500-ton Hai Cheng (later known as Min Chu 2) was reported operating by 1951 as the sole vessel in Tientsin-Dalian-Yantai service.
-The Shanghai service subsequently seems to have gone into abeyance, being revived in 1956 by Chung Hsing 9 (1899).
+The unidentified 500-ton Hai Sheng (later known as Min Chu 2) was reported operating by 1951 as the sole vessel in Tientsin-Dalian-Yantai service.
+The Shanghai service subsequently seems to have gone into abeyance until Dalian was returned from the Soviets in 1955, being revived in 1956 by Chung Hsing 9 (1899).